3PU/cook-book-milestone-project/README.md

 ### Colors, Fonts & Layout

-The overall layout of the page is very minimalistic to give the recipes and forms as much attention and real estate as possible.
+The overall layout of the page is aimed to be minimalistic in order to give the recipes and forms as much attention and real estate as possible.

 The goal of the color combination used was to mimic the colors found in many vegetarian dishes in combination with a font that reminds of a hand written recipe notebook.